Nouman404/nouman404.github.io/_posts/Notes/Web/2022-09-11-Common_Web_Attacks.md

 > Note the use of `group_concat(0x7c,schema_name,0x7c)`.
 This will display all the attributes in a single cell separated by `|`.
 If there is not enough space to show all the attributes, we can show them all at once with `group_concat()`.
 {: .prompt-tip}

 We obtain all the databases names.
-Image we found the database ```SCHOOL``` from the previous example.
+Imagine we found the database ```SCHOOL``` from the previous example.
 We look for the tables it contains :

 ```sql
 ' UNION SELECT group_concat(0x7c,TABLE_NAME,0x7c),group_concat(0x7c,TABLE_SCHEMA,0x7c) FROM INFORMATION_SCHEMA.TABLES WHERE table_schema='SCHOOL' -- -